La Renaissance Apartments

 La Renaissance Apartments is an apartment building located at 424 Spadina Crescent East in the Central Business District of Saskatoon, Saskatchewan, Canada.
-The building was completed in 1983 and at 24 stories (79.2 m) is the second tallest building in the city and contains 96 condominiums.
+Completed in 1983, the building stands at 24 stories (79.2 meters) tall, making it the second-tallest structure in the city.
+It houses a total of 96 condominium units.
 It is similar in design to Regina's and Saskatchewan's tallest building, the Delta Regina Hotel.